johnwcowan/subsetg-book/intro-030-cond.md

 tested in order, so that the `WHEN ANY` clause is never checked if both a and b are negative.

-If you need more than one statement in a `WHEN` clause, wrap them in a do-group.
+If you need more than one statement in a `WHEN` statement, wrap them in a do-group.

-It's legal, but unusual, to use an `ALL` clause in the first format.
+It's legal, but unusual, to use `ALL` in the first format.